GIS-S-mart/Benchmark-6_model-based-design-reviews/README.md

 ## Goals

-Specify the common set of goals that the competing solutions pursue:
+The common goals that the candidate solutions pursue are:
 - The solution shall enable design review participants to share a common understanding of intermediate representations.
 - The solution shall enable design review participants to trace intermediate representations vertically, that is, from one systemic level to another (top-down and bottom-up).
 - The solution shall enable design review participants to trace intermediate representations vertically, that is, throughout the product development phases and, in a more general way, throughout the system life cycle phases.

-# Solutions
+## Solutions

+The candidate solutions to benchmark are:

 1. [Screenshots of SysML diagrams in a PowerPoint presentation](datasets/Telescope/Slides/Telescope_expe.pptx)
 1. [Graph-Based Virtual Reality Environment](https://gricad-gitlab.univ-grenoble-alpes.fr/vision-r/projets/vrgraphvisualization)

 ## Measures of Performance

+The benchmarking of the candidate solutions relies on the following measures of performance:

 - **Criteria 1 (C1) is a score that measures the level of understanding of the multi-view model-based design.**